bayeslife/learn-tensorflow/learn-object-detection.md

 There are a number of terms which I have needed to learn.
 The [tensorflow glossary](https://developers.google.com/machine-learning/glossary/) has been very useful.

 In particular the following concepts I needed to get familiar with
 - [Transfer learning](https://developers.google.com/machine-learning/glossary/#transfer_learning) - So this is how we can use a large deep learning model and extend it.
 This is what I am hoping to do.
-I get the general concept but I dont yet understand the way the sample get the output from the base model to feed it into the extension mdoel
+There is a description below how this is realized.

 I had to learn about the different connectivities between layers
 - [Dense](https://developers.google.com/machine-learning/glossary/#dense_layer), [Convolutional](https://developers.google.com/machine-learning/glossary/#convolutional_layer) and [Pooling](https://developers.google.com/machine-learning/glossary/#pooling) - Dense layers connect all outputs from a layer to the next but this can be expensive.
 A convolution layer only connects inputs in a small 'areas' to the next layer.
 Convolution filters  can enhance images features.
 Pooling was a new concept and is somewhat close to convolution.
 The input to a subsequent layer can be a function of values in a small area.
 The function might be the 'max' function.
 The significance of poolin is that it can facilitate scale and rotation invariance.